 What is more, potent chemicals used to eliminate different pests are proving increasingly ineffective as resistance of the organisms is built up; in other cases, we are becoming increasingly aware of the environmental and human health impacts of insecticides such as DDT or other herbicides which were extensively used during the 20th century.

-So if you have a pest problem or want some easy-to-follow tips to make sure you never have one read on!
+If you have a pest problem or want some easy-to-follow tips to make sure you never have one read on!

 Pest control at home

-To minimise the use of such chemicals in your home, try to keep things clean!
+To minimize the use of such chemicals in your home, try to keep things clean!
 Conventional flea treatments often contain highly toxic ingredients that can cause harm to our nervous system causing nausea, dizziness and even seizures.
 Instead, you can opt for regularly steam cleaning carpets and other surfaces, washing rugs and pet bedding in hot water and vacuuming.
-This kills and removes fleas and their eggs[sc:1].
+This kills and removes fleas and their eggs .

 It is not just hot temperatures that are good for getting rid of pests, below zero environments also kill larvae.
-So try freezing woollen clothes by placing them in your freezer.
+So try freezing woolen clothes by placing them in your freezer.
 Always store away clean clothes as perspiration and food residue attracts moths; for extra safety, add a sachet of dried lavender.

 Soapy water is also your ally for getting rid of ants and cockroaches.
 You can fill a spray bottle and use it on your unwanted visitors.
 The soapy water removes the chemical signposts left by insects, stopping the rest of the colony from following suit [1,2].

 If roaches persist, you can create your own traps: place a piece of banana inside a jar lining the inside of its rim with Vaseline.
 Put the jars in different places in your house where roaches may be hiding such as under sinks.
 The roaches will be attracted to the banana, get into the jar but then will not be able to get out because of the slippery surface.
 Once they are trapped, clean the infected areas with boric acid, a low-toxicity mineral to make sure you have gotten to all of them.